llpeterson/internetworking/switching.md

 Notice, however, that this transparency can be dangerous.
-If a host or, more precisely, the application and transport protocol running on that host is programmed under the assumption that it is running on a single LAN, then inserting bridges between the source and destination hosts can have unexpected consequences.
-For example, if a bridge becomes congested, it may have to drop frames; in contrast, it is rare that a single Ethernet ever drops a frame.
+If a host or, more precisely, the application and transport protocol running on that host is programmed under the assumption that it is running on a single LAN, then inserting switches between the source and destination hosts can have unexpected consequences.
+For example, if a switch becomes congested, it may have to drop frames; in contrast, it is rare that a single Ethernet ever drops a frame.
 As another example, the latency between any pair of hosts on an extended LAN becomes both larger and